top of page

 Tom Wolfe’s New Journalism classic documents Ken Kesey and the Merry Pranksters’ cross-country bus trip in the 1960s.
 It captures the birth of psychedelic counterculture through a mix of reporting, gonzo narrative, and cultural critique.

-Why read it: It’s less about chemistry or therapy and more about the social revolution psychedelics catalyzed—wild, chaotic, and deeply influential.
+Why read it: It’s less about chemistry or therapy and more about the social revolution psychedelics catalyzed.
+This book is wild, chaotic, and deeply influential.

 7. How to Change Your Mind (Michael Pollan)

 Published in 2018, Pollan’s book reignited mainstream interest in psychedelics.
-Blending history, neuroscience, and personal narrative, he explores LSD, psilocybin, and ayahuasca, while documenting the modern revival of clinical research.
+Blending history, neuroscience, and personal narrative, he explores LSD, psilocybin, and ayahuasca.
+He documents the modern revival of clinical research.

-Why read it: If the earlier books are deep cuts, this one is the bridge to today’s world, making psychedelics accessible and respectable in academic and public conversations.
+Why read it: If the earlier books are deep cuts, this one is the bridge to today’s world.
+It makes psychedelics accessible and respectable in academic and public conversations.

 Comments